History of the Democratic Republic of the Congo

 Following unrest, Belgium granted Congo independence in 1960.
 However, the Congo remained unstable, leading to the Congo Crisis, where the regional governments of Katanga and South Kasai attempted to gain independence with Belgian support.
-Prime Minister Patrice Lumumba tried to suppress secession with the aid of the Soviet Union as part of the Cold War, causing the United States to support a coup led by Colonel Joseph Mobutu.
+Prime Minister Patrice Lumumba tried to suppress secession with the aid of the Soviet Union as part of the Cold War, causing the US to support a coup led by Colonel Joseph Mobutu.
 Lumumba was handed over to the Katangan government and executed in 1961.
-The secessionist movements were later defeated by the Congolese government as were the Soviet-backed Simba rebels.
-Following the end of the Congo Crisis in 1965, Joseph Kasa-Vubu was deposed and Mobutu seized complete power of the country and then renamed it Zaire.
-He sought to Africanize the country, changing his own name to Mobutu Sese Seko Kuku Ngbendu Wa Za Banga, and demanded that African citizens change their Western names to traditional African names.
-Mobutu sought to repress any opposition to his rule, which he successfully did throughout the 1980s.
+The secessionist movements were defeated by the Congolese government as were the Soviet-backed Simba rebels.
+Following the end of the Congo Crisis in 1965, Joseph Kasa-Vubu was deposed and Mobutu seized power and renamed the country Zaire.
+He sought to Africanize the country, changing his name to Mobutu Sese Seko, and demanded citizens change their Western names to traditional African ones.
+Mobutu sought to repress any opposition, which he successfully did throughout the 1980s.
 However, with his regime weakened in the 1990s, Mobutu was forced to agree to a power-sharing government with the opposition party.
-Mobutu remained the head of state and promised elections within the next two years that never took place.
+Mobutu remained the head of state and promised elections within the next two years, that never took place.

-During the First Congo War, Rwanda invaded Zaire, in which Mobutu lost his power during this process.
-In 1997, Laurent-Désiré Kabila took power and renamed the country the Democratic Republic of the Congo.
-Afterwards, the Second Congo War broke out, resulting in a regional war in which many different African nations took part and in which millions of people were killed or displaced.
-Laurent-Désiré Kabila was assassinated by his own bodyguard in 2001, and his son, Joseph, succeeded him and was later elected president by the Congolese government in 2006.
-Joseph Kabila quickly sought peace.
-Foreign soldiers remained in the Congo for a few years and a power-sharing government between Joseph Kabila and the opposition party was set up.
-Joseph Kabila later resumed complete control over the Congo and was re-elected in a disputed election in 2011.
+During the First Congo War, Rwanda invaded Zaire, and Mobutu lost power.
+In 1997, Laurent-Désiré Kabila took power and renamed the country: the Democratic Republic of the Congo.
+The Second Congo War began, resulting in a regional war in which different African nations took part and in which millions were killed or displaced.
+Laurent was assassinated by his bodyguard in 2001, and his son, Joseph, succeeded and was elected president by the Congolese government in 2006.
+Joseph sought peace.
+Foreign soldiers remained for a few years and a power-sharing government between Joseph and the opposition party was set up.
+Joseph resumed sole control and was re-elected in a disputed election in 2011.
 In 2018, Félix Tshisekedi was elected president; in the first peaceful transfer of power since independence.